djangopbx/djangopbx-docs/docs/admin/accounts/extensions.rst

 *  Missed Call
     Set to Email and enter an email address into Missed Call Data.
 A notification will be sent if the call was not answered by the extension.
 *  Toll Allow
     A string of any value you choose.
-It is tested in the outbound route.
-(Examples: home,business,shop etc.).
+It is tested in the outbound route (Examples: home, business, shop, etc.).
 *  Call Timeout
     How long the call can ring out.
 *  Call Group
-    A string of any value you choose.
-(Examples: sales, admin, service).
-This is used to calla group, like a ring group, it ia also used for group intercept.
+    A string of any value you choose (Examples: sales, admin, service).
+This is used to call a group, like a ring group; it is also used for group intercept.
 *  Call Screen
-    If set will ask the caller to identify themselves.
+    If set, this will ask the caller to identify themselves.
 The response is recorded and played back to the person receiving the call.
 *  Record
     Enable call recording, the choices are local, inbound, outbound, or all calls.
 *  Hold Music